Admission Arrangements 2020

 c) Children with proven exceptional medical, social or welfare needs which are directly relevant to the school concerned.
 If you wish to be considered under this category you must provide appropriate supporting evidence with your application from a doctor, social worker or other professional.
 This evidence must explain why the preferred school is the most suitable and what difficulties would be caused if the child had to attend another school;

 d) Children who live nearest the school (geographical proximity).
 Under this category, the remaining places will be offered to children who live nearest to the preferred school.
 The distance will be measured in a straight line between the home front door and the main gate of the school using the local authority’s computerised mapping system.

 If category (b), (c) or (d) is oversubscribed, geographical proximity (as set out in category (d)) will be used as the ‘tie-breaker’ to decide between the remaining cases.
 If after measuring distances it is still not possible to decide on the child(ren) to be offered admission (for example two children living in the same block of flats or in the same house) the Local Authority will then use random allocation to decide which of the children can be offered a place.

-Where there are twins, etc wanting admission and there is only a single place left within the admission number, then the Council will exercise as much flexibility as possible within the requirements of infant class sizes.
-In exceptional circumstances/cases we are now able to offer places for both twins and all triplets, even when this means breaching infant class size limits.
+Where there are twins, etc. wanting admission and there is only a single place left within the admission number, then the Council will exercise as much flexibility as possible within the requirements of infant class sizes.
+In exceptional circumstances/ cases the Council are able to offer places for both twins and all triplets, even when this means breaching infant class size limits.
 This may also apply to siblings who are in the same year group.